SomerEsat/ethereum-staking-guides/README.md

 Now let's import a dashboard.
 Move your mouse over the `+` icon on the left menu bar.
 A menu will pop-up - choose `Import`.

 Paste the JSON from [here](https://github.com/GuillaumeMiralles/prysm-grafana-dashboard/blob/master/less_10_validators.json) and click `Load`.
-You should be able to view the dasboard.
-At first you won't have suffcient data, especially if you haven't run your validator yet, but after running for a while you will see some metrics.
+You should be able to view the dashboard.
+At first you won't have sufficient data, especially if you haven't run your validator yet, but after running for a while you will see some metrics.

 > Credit goes to Github user [GuillaumeMiralles](https://github.com/GuillaumeMiralles) for the ace dashboard.